 This article is going a little bit technical so we will go straight forward to the points.

-USB temperature logger is proved to be the most popular option in recording transit temperature in most logistic applications.
+USB temperature logger is proved to be the most popular option for recording transit temperature in most logistic applications.

 The design is quite simple with this product, but the details behind it are never that simple.